crickzhang1/openbiblio-locale-chinese-translation/README.md

 ## License

-The original OpenBiblio software is licensed under GPLv2+.
+* The original OpenBiblio software is licensed under GPLv2+.
-The translation work is licensed under GPLv2+.
+* This translation work is licensed under GPLv2+.